drewburr-labs/drewburr-documentation/Postgres-testing/README.md

 `docker run -d -p 5432:5432/tcp --name postgres -e POSTGRES_PASSWORD="$PG_PASSWORD" postgres`

-After executing the above command, you should be able to connect to the instance through pgAdmin by connecting to `127.0.0.1`, using `postgres` as the username and password.
+After executing the above command, you should be able to connect to the instance through pgAdmin by connecting to `127.0.0.1`, using `postgres` as the username and the password from the `docker run` command.

 ## Postgres and Python